lunarc/lunarc_docs/docs/manual/example_job_scripts/manual_example_basic_serial.md

 ## Module loading

-The above examples assume your program has been compiled with the foss/2016a tool-chain module.
-If it has been compiled with a different compiler or tool chain you need to load the compiler module by adding a line similar to
+The above examples assume your program has been compiled with the foss/2023a tool-chain module.
+If it has been compiled with a different compiler or tool chain you need to load the compiler module by adding a line similar to, for example,

-    module add intel/12.1
+    module add imkl/2023.1.0

-LUNARC-provided modules on Aurora are only visible once the required compiler or combination of compiler and MPI library is loaded.
+LUNARC-provided modules on COSMOS are only visible once the required compiler or combination of compiler and MPI library is loaded.
 If you are using software another person has compiled for you need to consult with that person on the required modules to load.

 On other services, the modules typically complain if the wrong compiler is loaded and are hence self-documenting.